 Finish to Start example

-To have a better understanding for these dependencies, lets imagine you are responsible for construction of a new building.
-In such a case, a Finish to Start dependency emxaple could be the relationship between such tasks – ‘Get buiding permissions’ and ‘Lay foundation’.
+To have a better understanding of these dependencies, let’s imagine you are responsible for construction of a new building.
+In such a case, a Finish to Start task dependencies example could be the relationship between such tasks – ‘Get building permissions’ and ‘Lay foundation’.
 Before starting to lay the foundation of your new building, you would have to get all of the building permits.
 Or in other words, you would have to finish one task before starting another.

 Finish to Finish example

 Now, let’s go back to the example of our building and this time think about working on the interior.
-At this stage, many things are happening at the same time, for example ‘Put in drywall’ and ‘Put in the electrical installation’.
-Both of these tasks will be worked on at the same time, however, the electrical installation cannot be finished before all of drywalls are in, creating a Finish to Finish dependency.
+At this stage, many things are happening at the same time.
+For example, ‘Put in drywall’ and ‘Put in the electrical installation’.
+Both of these tasks will be worked on at the same time, however, the electrical installation cannot be finished before all of the drywalls are in, creating a Finish to Finish dependency.

 Start to Start example

 In our building example, let’s say it is time to ‘Paint the exterior’.
 This task cannot start before the task ‘Assemble scaffolding’ has been started as well.
-Both of these tasks can be and othed are worked on at the same time, howver, scaffolding must start before the painting can begin.
+Both of these tasks can be and are being worked on at the same time, however, scaffolding must start before the painting can begin.

 Start to Finish example

-In the case of our building, Start to Finish dependency could be found between tasks ‘Provide building administration’ (successor) and ‘Handover buiilding administration’ (predescessor).
+In the case of our building, Start to Finish dependency could be found between tasks ‘Provide building administration’ (successor) and ‘Handover building administration’ (predecessor).
 Here, the company that built the building must continue to administer that building up until the chosen supplier is ready to take over.
-Being that the successor task is completed before the predecessor, this is the most complicated dependency to use and and understand.
+Being that the successor task is completed before the predecessor, this is the most complicated dependency to use and understand.

-Setting and managing task dependencies differs according to what type of a project management methodology you use.
+Setting and managing task dependencies differs according to what type of project management methodology you use.

-If you are after the traditional look, such as in the examples above, you will fond most use out of the Gantt view.
-You can use the Gantt chart to plan out tasks or phases of a project in a calendar-like view and draw dependencies between them to specify important relationships and the order.
-This view is especially helpful for lon-term planning and figuring out the exact dates when the project is going to be finished.
+If you are after the traditional look, such as in the examples above, you will find the most use of the Gantt view.
+You can use the Gantt chart to plan out tasks or phases of a project in a calendar-like view and draw dependencies between them to specify important relationships and order.
+This view is especially helpful for long-term planning and figuring out the exact dates when the project is going to be finished.

 In project management tools like Teamhood, you can choose to add fields such as – status, schedule, assignee, estimate, budget, dependencies, task creator, create date, item age, and any of the custom fields (such as contract value).
 In such a view, task dependencies are usually marked with special symbols that indicate if a task is waiting on ❗ or blocking ⛔ another task.
 To see the task in question, you simply click on the icon.

-Lastly, more and more managers are looking to include dependency management into their Agile or Kanban boards.
-This visual project management tool has proven to be especially useful in helping teams to manage the workload more effectivelly.
+Lastly, more and more managers are looking to include dependency management in their Agile or Kanban boards.
+This visual project management tool has proven to be especially useful in helping teams to manage the workload more effectively.
 Thus, it comes as no surprise as task dependency features are now also available in the Kanban board tools.

 There are several clear benefits that using task dependencies in your projects will bring.

-Moreover, you can use all of three views for your project simultaneously.
+Moreover, you can use all three views for your project simultaneously.